 Try and remember that children take their cues from their parents, so if you and your spouse can remain amicable throughout this process, your children will weather the storm.

 The first thing on your mind when going through a divorce may be, “What will happen to my children?”
-Custody actions in North Carolina are determined by deciding what is in the children’s best interest.
+Custody actions in North Carolina, including throughout the greater Charlotte are, are determined by deciding what is in the children’s best interest.
 (See NC Gen. Stat.
 Sec 50-13.2).
 There are no rules for us or a court to follow – every parenting arrangement varies.
 Deciding on a parenting arrangement is often the most difficult and emotional part of a divorce.
 Try and remember that children take their cues from their parents, so if you and your spouse can remain amicable throughout this process, your children will weather the storm.
 There are some excellent materials out there that can better help you and your children navigate this process.
 Each parenting arrangement is different and must be tailored to suit the specific needs of your newly restructured family.
 That said, there are some basic terms and pointers that you need to be familiar with.

 The first thing you must do is throw out everything your friends and family have told you about their experiences and their personal parenting schedules.
 Then you have to stop using common, but incorrect, terms.
 Many parents, when faced with a child custody issue, get caught up in the terms “sole” and “joint” custody.
 Don’t get attached to these words; doing so will only fuel a fire.

 Speak with one of our family law attorneys today to get help with child custody in Huntersville, Cornelius or Mooresville, NC.

 Q & A